All emergency services

 If your visa type doesn't match the purpose of your visit, authorities may:

-You may need to provide biometric fingerprints as part of the visa application process.
+You may need to provide biometric fingerprints for the visa application process.

-After you get your Russian visa, check your passport details are correct, including:
+After you get your Russian visa, check your passport details are correct, including the following:

 If there are errors, return your passport to the Russian Embassy or Consulate for correction.